FjellOverflow/fjellheimen/docs/stacks/servarr.md

 ## Configuration

 Starting the application containers is straightforward.
-The primary task involves configuring the applications to seamlessly interact with each other.
+The main task is to configure the applications to seamlessly interact with each other.
 They are intended to operate together as follows:

 1. Media (e.g., a specific movie) is requested on Overseerr.
 2. The request is forwarded to Radarr (or Sonarr for TV shows).